Bruno Koba

 Why Being in the Market Beats Timing the Market Every Time

-There's a fantasy that lives rent-free in the minds of many business owners and professionals: the idea that with enough smarts, enough research, and enough gut instinct, you can hop in and out of the stock market at exactly the right moments.
+There's a fantasy that lives rent-free in the minds of a lot of investors: the idea that with enough smarts, enough research, and enough gut instinct, you can hop in and out of the stock market at exactly the right moments.
 Buy low, sell high, rinse, repeat.

 It sounds great in theory.
 In practice?
 It's one of the most expensive mistakes you can make with your money.